onlyfave/GitPeek/README.md

 ## 📌 Why GitPeek Exists

-GitHub profiles are powerful — but they’re noisy.
+GitHub profiles are powerful, but they’re noisy.

 Recruiters, collaborators, and even developers themselves often struggle to quickly understand:
 - What kind of developer is this?